Health Savings Accounts (HSAs) for Former Employees

 Visit the website for Optum Bank, administrator of Consumer Directed HealthSelect HSAs.

-Annual HSA Contribution Limits* (January 1 – December 31)
+HSA Calendar Year Contribution Limits (Jan.
+1 – Dec.
+31)

 HSA contributions and limits may change from year to year, or based on eligibility requirements and the participant’s age.
 Maximums are set by the IRS and include all contributions – both pre-tax and post-tax – to an HSA.